 S.N.S.
 2003, c.
 1

-1 These regulations may be cited as the Agricultural Equipment Technician Trade Regulations.
+1 These trade regulations may be cited as the Agricultural Equipment Technician Trade Regulations.

 2 (1) In these regulations,

-(b) “agricultural equipment technician trade” means the occupation of agricultural equipment technician, consisting of setting up, performing pre-delivery work, servicing and repairing agricultural equipment, including tractors, machinery and attachments used in farm, nursery and landscape enterprises;
+“agricultural equipment technician trade” means the occupation of an agricultural equipment technician, consisting of setting up, performing pre-delivery work on, servicing and repairing agricultural equipment, including tractors, machinery and attachments used in farm, nursery and landscape enterprises;

-5 (1) Subject to subsection (2), the minimum wage for each hour worked by an agricultural equipment technician apprentice is a percentage of the wage for an agricultural equipment technician journeyperson in the same place of employment, as set out in the following table:
+5 (1) Subject to subsection (2) and to subsection 25(3) of the General Regulations, the minimum wage for each hour worked by an agricultural equipment technician apprentice in each portion of a level in their term of apprenticeship is a percentage of the wage for an agricultural equipment technician journeyperson in the same place of employment, as set out in the following table:

 Wages for Agricultural Equipment Technician Apprentice

 (2) An employer must not employ an agricultural equipment technician apprentice at a wage for actual hours worked that is lower than the wage that would be paid at the minimum wage rate prescribed in the Minimum Wage Order (General) made under the Labour Standards Code.

 Certificate in agricultural equipment technician trade through trade qualification